Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 A “significant delay” refers to a domestic flight delayed by more than three hours or an international flight delayed by more than six hours.

-The 10 major U.S. airlines will also provide you with a meal, a meal voucher, or cash for a meal if your flight is delayed by three hours or more due to controllable circumstances.
+Aside from the legally mandated refund, the 10 major U.S. airlines will also provide you with a meal, a meal voucher, or cash for a meal if your flight is delayed by three hours or more due to controllable circumstances.

 But there are a few small policy variations from one carrier to the next that you should keep in mind before you take to the skies.